goschtl/zope/lovely.remotetask/branches/adamg-startlater/src/lovely/remotetask/README.txt

 The ``add()`` function schedules the task called "echo" to be executed with the specified arguments.
 The method returns a job id with which we can inquire about the job.
+By default the ``add()`` function adds and starts the job ASAP.
+Sometimes we need to have a jobid but not to start the job yet.
+See startlater.txt how.

   >>> service.getStatus(jobid)
   'queued'